abhijit-c/LatinTranslations/Georgics/src/book4.md

       ice, that man was already cutting the hair of the soft hyacinthus, chiding late summer and the delaying West-winds.

-First he was in the spring to gather roses, and apples in the fall; and when grim winter was still bursting rocks with her frost and braking the current of rivers with ice, already he was cutting soft-haired hyacinths and chiding laggard summer and the loitering zephyrs.

 | *ergo apibus fetis idem atque examine multo*
 | *primus abundare et spumantia cogere pressis* 140
 | *mella favis; illi tiliae atque uberrima pinus,*
 | *quotque in flore novo pomis se fertilis arbos*
 | *induerat totidem autumno matura tenebat.*

-Thus it was that he was still the first to be enriched with teeming bees and a plenteous swarm, and first to gather from the squeezed comb the frothing honey; his limes and laurestines were ever luxuriant, and all the fruits which clothed his fertile trees in their early blossoming, so many they kept in the ripeness of autumn.
+      Therefore the same man was the first to abound with bees honey-crammed and a large swarm and to collect the foaming honey from having been pressed honeycomb; Those lime and pine trees were very fertile, and the fertile tree had been covered with so many fruits in it's new blossom, just as many ripe fruits were preserving in the autumn.

 | *ille etiam seras in versum distulit ulmos*
 | *eduramque pirum et spinos iam pruna ferentis* 145